Named graph: Example

 The FROM NAMED here identifies the target graph for the query.

 Named graphs and quads

-Prior to the publication of the papers describing named graphs, there was considerable discussion about fulfilling their role within a store by using an arity above that of RDF triple statements: where triples have the form subject predicate object, quads would have a form along the lines of subject predicate object context.
+Prior to the publication of the papers describing named graphs, there was considerable discussion about fulfilling their role within a store by using an arity greater than that of RDF triple statements: where triples have the form subject predicate object, quads would have a form along the lines of subject predicate object context.
 Named graphs can be represented this way, as subject predicate object graphname, with the advantage that the graphname part will be a URI, giving the quad Web-global scope compared to arbitrary local statement names.
 This way of representing quads resp. quad-statements was incorporated in the specification of N-Quads.

 Formal definition

 A paper from the WWW 2005 conference by Carroll et al. includes a formal definition of named graphs.